Glossary

 • Talent Acquisition: A robust PTO policy can attract and retain top talent seeking a healthy work-life balance.

-• Performance Management: PTO influences employee performance and motivation, leading to greater productivity levels.
+• Performance Management: Well-rested employees tend to perform better.
+PTO influences employee performance and motivation, leading to greater productivity levels.
+It’s a smart way to keep motivation and productivity high.

 Tips for Using Paid Time off (PTO) Effectively